markhunte/Hype-CoreData-Example/README.md

 It will send in JSON string form the **innerText** and **ID**.

-( yes we could also just send just the id and get the coreData match but this is how I did it as it is was  simple )
+( yes we could also just send  the id and get the coreData match but this is how I did it as it is was simple )

 The App will recieve the edit message and will

- performSegue(withIdentifier: "editSegue", sender: nil)
+` performSegue(withIdentifier: "editSegue", sender: nil)`

-To show the edit ViewController.
+To show the **EditViewController**.

-The **editSegue** was created in The main.storyBoard.
+The **editSegue** was created in The main.storyBoard manually and is not created in the code.

 ( Again not a tutorial )

 ----

+**unwind segue** ?

-There is a convenience Action for viewControllers called an **unwind segue**
+There is a little known convenience Action for viewControllers called an **unwind segue**

 When a segue is used this Action will run.
 Its like a delegate function but for segues.